Estimated reading time: 6 minutes

 Have you ever wondered why you can focus one day yet feel scattered the next?
-The answer lies in a crucial part of your brain known as the prefrontal cortex (PFC).
+The answer lies in a crucial part of your brain, the prefrontal cortex (PFC).
 Located just behind your forehead, this area helps with decision-making, impulse control, and stress management.
 It functions as the CEO of your brain until stress intervenes and disrupts everything.

 What Does the Prefrontal Cortex Do?